Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Model Details

 In this work, we consider the probability distribution over screenplay scenes as produced by the teacher model for each TP and compute the KL divergence loss between the teacher posterior distributions $q(y_t)$ and the ones computed by our model~$p(y_t)$:

 where $T$ is the number of TPs.
-Hence, the loss $\mathcal{S}$ (Equation~\eqref{eq:loss}, Section~\ref{sec:kd}) used for the auxiliary screenplay network is: $\mathcal{S}=\sum_{t=1}^T\mathcal{O}_t$ .
-Accordingly, for the video-based network which operates over shots, we first aggregate shot probabilities to scene-level ones (see Sections~3.3 and~4) and then compute the KL divergence between the aggregated probabilities and the teacher distribution (loss $\mathcal{V}$ in Equation~\eqref{eq:loss}, Section~\ref{sec:kd}), in the same fashion as in Equation \eqref{eq:KL_TPs}.
+Hence, loss~$\mathcal{S}$ (Equation~(9), Section~3.4 of the main paper) used for the auxiliary network is $\mathcal{S}=\sum_{t=1}^T\mathcal{O}_t$ .
+Accordingly, for the main network which operates over shots, we first aggregate shot probabilities to scene-level ones (see Sections~3.3 and~4 of the main paper) and then compute the KL divergence between aggregated probabilities and the teacher distribution (loss $\mathcal{V}$ in Equation (9), Section 3.4 of the main paper), in the same fashion as in Equation \eqref{eq:KL_TPs} of the Appendix.